-In the System Preferences window, Mac OS X lets you choose third-party hardware such as the 828mk3 for your Mac sound input and output.
+In the System Preferences window, Mac OS X lets you choose third-party hardware such as the 896mk3 for your Mac sound input and output.
 The system input and output can be used for alert sounds and general audio I/O for applications like iTunes, iMovie, etc.

-Figure 5-2: The Mac OS X sound preferences let you use the 828mk3 for general stereo audio input and output for your Mac.
+Figure 5-2: The Mac OS X sound preferences let you use the 896mk3 for general stereo audio input and output for your Mac.

-The Default Stereo Input and Default Stereo Output settings in MOTU Audio Setup (Figure 5-1 on page 36) let you specify the stereo input and output on the 828mk3 to be used when it is chosen as the audio I/O device in the system preferences.
+The Default Stereo Input and Default Stereo Output settings in MOTU Audio Setup (Figure 5-1 on page 36) let you specify the stereo input and output on the 896mk3 to be used when it is chosen as the audio I/O device in the system preferences.

 The Phones setting lets you choose what you will hear from the headphone jack.
-Choose Main Outs if you'd like the headphone output to match the Main Outs.
-Choose Phones if you would like the headphones to serve as their own independent output, which you can access as an independent output destination in your host audio software and as an output destination for the eight on-board CueMix FX mix busses.
+Choose Main Outs if you'd like to route the Main Out stereo pair to the PHONES jack.
+Choose Phones if you would like the headphones to serve as their own independent output, which you can access as an independent output destination in your host audio software and as an output destination for the four on-board CueMix FX mix busses.